 Uninstalling apps and programs on Windows 10 is supposed to be an easy process and there are even two features you can use to uninstall apps: Control Panel and Settings.
 However, people are often not aware of the fact that certain apps may cause issues during the uninstalling process and they may malfunction.

-If that is the case, you may run into issues the next time you want to install the same app as certain files will definitely remain and cause instability.
+If that is the case, you may run into issues the next time you want to install the same app as certain files will remain and cause instability.
 Let’s find out about Kodi and how is Kodi causing issues during the uninstalling process.

 Uninstalling Kodi on Windows 10